ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 ### Stop AppImage prompt to create its own launcher, desktop integration and doubled launchers
 Some developers insist on creating Appimages that create their own launcher on first launch (like WALC and OpenShot).
-If the official solution proposed [here](https://discourse.appimage.org/t/stop-appimage-from-asking-to-integrate/488) doesn't work, you have two ways to escape this trouble:
+If the official solution proposed [here](https://discourse.appimage.org/t/stop-appimage-from-asking-to-integrate/488) doesn't work, you have two options to escape this trouble: "`-H`" (or "`home`") and "`--sandbox`".

-##### 1. create a .home directory for the AppImage, with the `-H` option
+##### Option "-H": create a .home directory for the AppImage
 Use the option `-H`, then launch the app and accept the request.
-Dotfiles and launcher will be saved in the $APP.directory near the AppImage:
+Dotfiles and launcher will be saved in the $APP.home near the AppImage:
 ```
 am -H $APP
 $APP